ultush/brown-nature-network/immigrant-charities-canada.md

 ## Canada Revenue Agency
 [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html) is the regulator for the charitable sector in Canada.
 The analysis also uses a sociological lenses, immigration and disability to analyze the data.
-To this authors knowledge, no analysis of CRA T3010 data has been completed with a primary focus on racialized immigrants. (reference Brouard and other research on T3010 Data)
+To this authors knowledge, no analysis of CRA T3010 data has been completed with a primary focus on racialized immigrants. @brouardT3010ChallengesResearch2014

 ### Canada Revenue Agency T3010 data
 T3010 is the name of the CRA form through which charities in Canada file their primary financial reports with the government of Canada.